 Refrigerant is a significant part of a chiller.

 The chiller uses a refrigerant internally as its working fluid.

 There are many refrigerant types are available. when selecting a chiller, the application cooling temperature requirements and refrigerant’s cooling characteristics need to be matched.
 Important parameters to consider are the operating temperatures and pressures.

-There are several environmental factors that concern refrigerants, and also affect the future availability for chiller applications.
+Several environmental factors concern refrigerants and also affect the future availability of chiller applications.

-Please refer below chat of kinds of refrigerants:
+Please refer to below chat of kinds of refrigerants used in a chiller:

-In addition, more and more chiller unit required environment-friendly refrigerant.
+In addition, more and more chillers required environment-friendly refrigerants.